Astronomy & Astrophysics

 Basic Funding Package (teaching assistantship, internal fellowships, bursaries and supervisor support).

 Ph.D.: minimum $25,450 per year

 We encourage you to apply for additional funding through external scholarships (NSERC, OGS, etc.).
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (masters) & $7,500 (PhD) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (masters) & $7,500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.